-Currently, borrowers with very high home values can access at least one non-FHA reverse mortgage option.
+Borrowers with high home values can access at least one non-FHA reverse mortgage option.
 Several additional lenders, however, have said they will be offering private reverse mortgage products in 2014.

-If you are seeking a reverse mortgage, keep in mind that the HECM is just one type of reverse mortgage.
-It can help retirees to boost cash flow, protect against market risk, or simply provide a line of credit for emergency uses in retirement.
-But there are other options that may also be worth exploring.
+If you are seeking a reverse mortgage, remember that the HECM is just one of the 3 types of reverse mortgages.
+It can help retirees to boost cash flow, protect against market risk, or provide a line of credit for emergency uses in retirement.
+But other options are also worth exploring.

 |Eligible Properties||Single Family (SRF), FNMA warrantable Condo, Townhome, 1-4 Units.||Single Family (SRF), HUD Approved Condo, Townhome, 1-4 Units.|